Manhattan Beach (novel): Reception

 The Los Angeles Review of Books, comparing Egan's novel to A Tree Grows in Brooklyn, wrote that Manhattan Beach is one of the rare books by a woman author that captures the viewpoint of a woman of New York.
 Time wrote that Egan's "prose is exquisite" and that she gives the story "a cinematic feel, while grounding it in Anna's realistic frustrations with society."
 The New York Times wrote that Manhattan Beach "deserves to join the canon of New York stories."

-The Vulture.com webpage of New York magazine reviewed the book negatively, saying that Egan "applies a surfeit of artifice" which obscures the intended historical authenticity of the military scenes, and that she relies too much on "clichés of cinema" in her gangster scenes, to obtain a "strained" result.
+Vulture reviewed the book negatively, saying that Egan "applies a surfeit of artifice" which obscures the intended historical authenticity of the military scenes, and that she relies too much on "clichés of cinema" in her gangster scenes, to obtain a "strained" result.
 Entertainment Weekly gave the work a B+ rating, observing that the writing was not cohesive because it contained too many "Great American Novels" with the themes of "moody gangster noir; sweeping WWII romance; classic New York immigrants’ tale; timeless story of the sea."

 In the UK, the Guardian wrote that Manhattan Beach was a "work of remarkable cinematic scope."

+The academic reception of the novel, however, describes its lyrical style and emotional depth as a challenge to postmodern detachment, embracing the risk of criticism.
+It is portrayed as a calculated engagement with vulnerability, sentimentality, and historical fiction, employing disability as a narrative prosthesis to reflect systemic social collapse, particularly in the aftermath of 9/11.
+Ultimately, the work is presented as a deliberate act of ethical storytelling that transforms vulnerability into strength.